Save your tests! The CAWDA 2019 Statewide High Point Competition is on!

-17) Corrections to Test Scores – It is the rider’s responsibility to ensure that the test was correctly summed.
+17. Corrections to Test Scores – It is the rider’s responsibility to ensure that the test was correctly summed.
 In the event that a test was summed incorrectly, the rider should contact the show secretary or show manager at the show and request an initialed change and sign off.
 If a rider identifies an error in summing after the show is over but within 30 days of the show, the rider should contact the show manager or secretary and request an initialed change.
 The show manager or secretary must also send an email to firstname.lastname@example.org indicating their approval of the change.
 Any changes to scores more than 30 days after the show will not be accepted by CAWDA.

-18) Professional riders: the owner of the horse being shown must be a current member in good standing of both the CAWDA and WDAA at the time of point submission or may join the CAWDA and WDAA at the time the scoresheet is submitted and before the show's high point due date (30 days after the show).
+18. Professional riders: the owner of the horse being shown must be a current member in good standing of both the CAWDA and WDAA at the time of point submission.
+If owner is not, he/she must join CAWDA (and WDAA if they are not a current WDAA member) before submitted show's high point due date.

-19) Top five percentage scores will be added to calculate total points in Division, Level and Freestyle awards; lower scores will be discarded.
+19. Top five percentage scores will be added to calculate total points in Division, Level and Freestyle awards; lower scores will be discarded.
 Open and Amateur Intro scores will not be counted for Division awards.

-20) Level high points will be calculated in the same manner as Division high point.
+20. Level high points will be calculated in the same manner as Division high point.
 Points are accumulated for each level (maximum two contiguous levels) in which horse/rider entered.

-21) In case of a tie, the horse/rider with the highest single score is the winner; if the highest scores are the same, the next highest scores will be considered until the tie is broken.
+21. In case of a tie, the horse/rider with the highest single score is the winner; if the highest scores are the same, the next highest scores will be considered until the tie is broken.
 Open and Amateur Introductory scores will not be considered in the case of a Division tie.

-22) Total point accumulation will be posted on the CAWDA website weekly.
+22. Total point accumulation will be posted on the CAWDA website weekly.

-23) It is the rider’s responsibility to ensure his/her points are correctly recorded on the website.
+23. It is the rider’s responsibility to ensure his/her points are correctly recorded on the website.
 Questions regarding point calculations should be sent to email@example.com.

-25) CAWDA fees: Approved CAWDA high point shows charge $3 per Western Dressage entry.
+25. CAWDA fees: Approved CAWDA high point shows charge $3 per Western Dressage entry.
 The CAWDA has no per class qualifying fees.

-26) The 2018 CAWDA show year runs January 1 to October 31, 2018.
-No shows scheduled between November 1 and December 31, 2018, will be approved as a 2018 CAWDA High Point show.
-Approved 2018 shows postponed due to unforeseen circumstances which are rescheduled after October 31, 2018, will count toward the 2019 CAWDA High Point.
+26. The 2019 CAWDA show year runs January 1 to November 2, 2019.
+No shows scheduled between November 3 and December 31, 2019, will be approved as a 2019 CAWDA High Point show.
+Approved 2019 shows postponed due to unforeseen circumstances which are rescheduled after November 2, 2019, will count toward the 2019 CAWDA High Point.

-27) Show management has the right to cancel a CAWDA qualifying show at its discretion.
+27. Show management has the right to cancel a CAWDA qualifying show at its discretion.
 CAWDA has no authority to compel show management to hold a scheduled show or reschedule a show, or set any policies or rules governing the show.

-28) The CAWDA reserves the right to change these rules at any time at its discretion.
+28. The CAWDA reserves the right to change these rules at any time at its discretion.